Saint-Jean de Malte Church

 In 2018, the church's three bells were reinstalled.
 225 years after they were cast as a gift for Napoleon.

-On-site sale of Monnaie de Paris medals (out of stock).
+On-site sale of Monnaie de Paris medals.

 Contact